 Why Do You Think Other People Don’t Like You?

 Other people judge us on the impressions we let them see.
 They see us here and now, and that will include whatever dramas and emotional baggage we are currently carrying.
-And of course, this will vary from day to day, and as the weeks and months pass by and we are constantly having to deal with different stuff.
+And of course, this will vary from day to day, and as the weeks and months pass by and we are constantly having to deal with different and new stuff.

 And it’s the same when we see other people.
 Maybe we meet someone for the first time and their favorite aunt has just passed away, but they don’t tell us that.
 They may come across as gloomy, depressed, and uninteresting….
 Whereas, if we met them on a different day, under different circumstances (like when they have just won the lottery) we would form a different opinion of them.
 And it’s the same for us……

 Maybe the person we want to like us has just caught us when we are having a bad day!
-It’s nothing to be concerned about…. because nothing is forever, and we can always set up further opportunities to make a second impression if we feel developing this relationship is important.
+It’s nothing to be concerned about…. because nothing is forever, and we can always set up further opportunities to make a better second impression if we feel that developing this relationship is important.

 Maybe they just have nothing in common with you and therefore consider there’s no point in getting to know you.
 And that’s perfectly OK!
 Even Jesus Christ and the Buddha were not liked by everyone…… and they would rank among the kindest and most compassionate people to have ever lived!
-This goes to show it doesn’t matter who we are, how good we are, or what we know and can do, that not everyone will like us!
+This goes to show it doesn’t matter who we are, how good we are, or what we know and can do, not everyone will like us!